LinuxCommandLibrary

 --stdout

-Output all patches to the standard output instead of creating individual files.
+Prints the generated patches to standard output instead of creating individual files.
+This is useful for piping the output to other commands.

 --cover-letter